aflaag-notes/algebra/mds/everything.md

 >   - $(A, +)$ gruppo abeliano
 >   - $(A, \cdot)$ monoide
 >   - $\forall a, b, c \in A \quad a \cdot (b + c) = a \cdot b + a \cdot c$
->     - in particolare, deve valere la _proprietà distributiva a sinistra_
+>     - in particolare, deve valere la _proprietà distributiva a destra_

 - **Anello commutativo**